TGAC/COPO-documentation/help/glossary.rst

      A unique identifier assigned to each manifest record in COPO.

    Metadata
-     In-depth and controlled contextual information about a research object like geographical location, time of collection, tube or well identification and specimen identification.
+     In-depth and controlled contextual information about when, where, how and why data has been collected like geographical location, time of collection, tube or well identification and specimen identification.
+Metadata can relate to a research elements such as samples, assembles, annotations or experiments.

      In life sciences, metadata facilitates :term:`biocuration <Biocuration>` which revolves around the structuring of datasets in a way that allows automated search, query and retrieval.